NMRPy/nmrpy/docs/source/quickstart.rst

 ============

 To begin the process of integrating peaks by deconvolution, we will need to pick some peaks.
-The :attr:`~nmrpy.data_objects.Fid.peaks` object is an array of peak positions, and :attr:`~nmrpy.data_objects.Fid.ranges` is an array of range boundaries.
-These two objects are used in deconvolution to integrate the data by fitting Lorentzian/Gaussian peakshapes to the spectra.
+The :attr:`~nmrpy.data_objects.Fid.peaks` attribute of a :class:`~nmrpy.data_objects.Fid` is an array of peak positions, and :attr:`~nmrpy.data_objects.Fid.ranges` is an array of range boundaries.
+These two objects are used in deconvolution to integrate the data by fitting Lorentzian/Gaussian peak shapes to the spectra.
 :attr:`~nmrpy.data_objects.Fid.peaks` may be specified programatically, or picked using the interactive GUI widget: ::